-There will be some people who won’t ever pay it and there will be some people who will pay double.
-The goal of pricing is to charge as much as someone is willing to pay for your service and you simply wont know until you ask.
+The goal of pricing is to charge as much as someone is willing to pay for your service and you simply won't know what this is until you ask.

 This is called VALUE BASED PRICING.

-My favorite and I’ll teach you in another post how to increase the value but in the meantime…lets continue.
+(Don’t worry, I’ll teach you in another post how to increase the value so that you can earn more, but in the meantime…let’s continue…)

-Anyway, there’s a great guy from the UK, Phil Jones (go read all his books) and he shares this story about when he was a kid and he used to wash cars.
+There’s a great guy from the UK, Phil Jones (go read all his books) and he shares this story about when he was a kid and used to wash cars.

 He said that he charged $3.

-So he charged $3 and decided to raise it 50 cents and nobody batted an eye.
+So he charged $3 and decided to raise it 50 cents - nobody batted an eye.

-Then he decided to raise it to $4 and some people grumbled.
+Then he decided to raise it to $4 - some people grumbled.